 Mount Mary has established a dedicated clientele of private mailing list customers and has a national distributor to selected restaurants and retail outlets.
-We place great importance on consistency of style and quality as well as shying away from public exposure and promotion.
-We have always preferred to let the wines do the talking.
+All our wines are made from estate grown fruit and are produced and bottled on site at Mount Mary.

 More than half the land area of Mount Mary is not directly related to wine production.
-The health of our property is of primary concern and we have the long term objective of being self-sufficient in energy and water.
+The health of our property is of primary concern and we have the long-term objective of being self-sufficient in energy and water.
 We are also keen to limit our impact on the environment through revegetation and weed control.
 Despite the many challenges that have been presented to us over the past few years, progress towards our environmental goals continues.
-Whilst we still have a long way to go in terms of becoming the ideal environmentally aware organisaton, we have continued with our planting program and our water and energy system designs.
-This year work has begun on the reticulation of our harvested water supplies, the modernisation of our winery wastewater management and the energy efficiency of our winery.
+We are on a journey of continuous improvement and while we still have a long way to go to reach all of our goals, great progress has been made in with our planting program and our water and energy system designs.
+Work has begun on the reticulation of our harvested water supplies, the modernisation of our winery wastewater management and the energy efficiency of our winery.
 Our revegetation areas are already attracting increased numbers of native birds and our Snow Gum conservation area is looking good.
 We are continuing with our program of collecting a variety of native seed for propagation.

-In the past two years we have been fortunate to be a part of Melbourne Water’s Stream Frontage program.
+For the past few years, we have been fortunate to be a part of Melbourne Water’s Stream Frontage program.
 Although both drought and flood have played a part in limiting the establishment of young plants, we will continue to work on these areas.
 Also on the agenda is the completion of our gully wetland project.

 The ultimate goal of our environmental works is to be energy and water efficient, relying less on outside supply, to provide additional habitat for native species, and to limit our negative impacts by containing and treating waste products on site.
 Renewable power, water collection and recycling, and redesigned facilities are at the centre of these improvements.

 We like to minimize the use of machinery in our vineyard in order to reduce the amount of soil compaction within the vine row.
 Cover crops are sown down every alternate row which helps to increase soil organic matter, improve soil structure and provide a home for the many beneficial insects which play an important role in pest management.
 We continue to strive towards a spray program which only involves chemical use when absolutely necessary.
-We do these things to ensure a healthy, sustainable environment rather than creating fodder for the marketing department.
+We are focused on doing these things to ensure a healthy, sustainable environment.